vincentdebakker/CRISPRi-seq/README.md

 See also: <https://www.veeninglab.com/crispri-seq>
 Published as a part of:
 * Liu, X., Kimmey, J.M., Matarazzo, L., de Bakker, V., Van Maele, L., Sirard, J.-C., Nizet, V., Veening, J.-W. (2020) Exploration of bacterial bottlenecks and _Streptococcus pneumoniae_ pathogenesis by CRISPRi-seq. _Cell Host & Microbe_. https://doi.org/10.1016/j.chom.2020.10.001
-* \<in revision\>
+* \<submitted\>

 This repository contains R pipelines to (1) design a _de novo_ sgRNA library and (2) evaluate all potential binding sites of a given sgRNA library on any NCBI genome.
 Additionally, it contains an example of possible downstream expected efficiency analyses for the latter.
-Lastly, it contains a subdirectory with the code to generate the naïve power analysis as published in \<in revision\>.
+Lastly, it contains a subdirectory with the code to generate the naïve power analysis as published in \<submitted\>.

 # Core function
 For both types of analyses mentioned above, it is necessary to identify and score sgRNA binding sites.
 That is what the function `sgRNAefficiencyMC()` in the file **function_sgRNAefficiencyMC.R** does.
 It uses the [`CRISPRseek` package](https://bioconductor.org/packages/release/bioc/html/CRISPRseek.html) and supports multicore processing with the `parallel` package.
 In principle the user never has to open or adapt the script containing this function.